Christmas In Strasbourg

 There’s a huge collection of Christmas markets – even now when Christmas has had to be downsized due to the various gits in the world, but my favourite, for visual appeal at least, is the small local produce market in front of the Palais Rohan on the River Ill.
 If you pass by here be sure to sample a vin blanc chaud d’Alsace, which is made with various local whites.
 Drop the cup off at the next market around the corner at the cathedral – or give it to a local beggar, if you’re feeling generous.

 Most of the other markets are focused on selling traditional Christmas trinkets and ornaments while the best selection of Christmas Market food is over at Place Broglie – with plenty of local influence added to everything from hot dogs (the Strasbourg sausage) to pretzels.
-Incidentally, Place Broglie also has the largest collection of fairy lights for sale that I’ve ever seen (see below).
+Incidentally, Place Broglie also has the largest collection of fairy lights for sale that I’ve ever seen (see above).

 The highlight at the cathedral is the beautiful (and huge 45ft diameter) rose window that’s backlit for the season, along with the choir of angels that lead overhead as one walks down rue Mercière towards the cathedral’s west façade.
 The Place du Château has an entire shop erected selling all kinds of wooden wares and Christmasy what-nots, as well as a rotating Christmas Tree in the window (see the top image).

-Of course Petite France is the highlight of Strasbourg’s collection of starkly lit attractions – but for me – it was a little tame and far too busy.
+Petite France is the highlight of Strasbourg’s collection of lit attractions – but for me – it was a little tame and far too busy.
 I prefer Petite France in the autumn just before the tourists arrive en masse and the trees have began to drop their ochre-coloured leaves to the cobbles below.